 You have a variety of options available when it comes to selling your diamond.
 But what is the best way to get paid the best price quickly and safely for your diamond?

-- Pawnbrokers – An immediate way to swap your diamond for cash is by selling it to your nearby pawnshop.
+Pawnbrokers – An immediate way to sell your diamond is by visiting your nearby pawnshop.
 However, there is a tendency for pawnshop owners to offer you much lower prices since they are not knowledgeable about the diamond industry.

 The 4 C’s are among the biggest factors in establishing your diamond’s secondhand value.
 However value is often subjective.
 You may hear different values attributed to your stone including “retail value”, “insurance value”, “appraisal value” and “secondhand value”.
 Its important to understand exactly what these mean: